munificent/craftinginterpreters/book/evaluating-expressions.md

 On the other hand, a key reason users choose statically typed languages is because of the confidence the language gives them that certain kinds of errors can *never* occur when their program is run.
-Defer too many type checks until runtime, and you risk eroding that confidence.
+Defer too many type checks until runtime, and you erode that confidence.

 </div>